waferbaby/dimples/README.md

 ### The 'pages' directory

-Any files in here will be turned into static pages, maintaining whatever folder hierarchy you're using.
+All files here will be turned into static pages, maintaining whatever directory structure you're using.

 ### The 'posts' directory

-Dimples assumes your posts in here will be named in the following format:
+Dimples assumes your posts here will be named `{year}-{month}-{day}-{slug}.{extension}`.

-`{year}-{month}-{day}-{slug}.{extension}`

 ### The 'static' directory

-Any files in here are copied as is into the final site.
+All files here are copied as is into the destination directory.

 ### The 'templates' directory